convox/docs/docs/reference/rack-parameters.md

 ### ImagePullBehavior

 By default the ECS agent always pulls the Docker image from its remote registry when starting a task.
-If you are using a well designed image tagging scheme such as a new image tag for each release of your application this behavior is unnecessary.
-The default behavior only benefits you if you are doing something like overwriting your `latest` image tag with new content for each application release.
-Since using the `latest` tag is an anti-pattern anyway, you are likely using a unique image tag for each application release and can modify your image pull behavior.
+You can configure it's behaviour with the following options documented [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-config.html).

 | Default value | `default` |
 | Allowed values | `default`, `always`, `once`, `prefer-cached`|